When was the last time you updated the software on your boat’s sonar/GPS unit(s)? If you don’t remember, it’s time to install an update!

-That’s why Insight Genesis maps and Lowrance electronics are so valuable to Major League Fishing anglers, who get no practice time before competing on lakes they’ve never been to – or even seen.
+That’s why C-MAP charts and Lowrance electronics are so valuable to Major League Fishing anglers in Cup and Select events, in which they get no practice time before competing on lakes they’ve often never been to – or even seen.

-Unlike Bassmaster Elite Series and FLW Tour tournaments, Major League Fishing competitions do not allow two-and-a-half days of on-the-water practice.
-Rather, MLF anglers are given only 15 minutes to drive around the lake before their competition day begins.
+Unlike Bassmaster Elite Series and FLW Tour tournaments, Major League Fishing Cup and Select competitions do not allow two-and-a-half days of on-the-water practice.
+Rather, Cup and Select contestants are given only 15 minutes to drive around the lake before their competition day begins.